RUCAIBox/LLMBox/README.md

 ## Utilization

-We provide a broad support on Huggingface models (e.g. `LLaMA-3`, `Mistral`), OpenAI, Anthropic, QWen and  other OpenAI-compatible models for further utilization.
+We provide a broad support on Huggingface models (e.g. `LLaMA-3`, `Mistral`, or the model you are building on), OpenAI, Anthropic, QWen and other OpenAI-compatible models for further utilization.

 Currently a total of 56+ commonly used datasets are supported, including: `HellaSwag`, `MMLU`, `GSM8K`, `GPQA`, `AGIEval`, `CEval`, and `CMMLU`.
 For a full list of supported models and datasets, view the [utilization](https://github.com/RUCAIBox/LLMBox/tree/main/utilization) documentation.